Saurabhs0105/PasswordGenerator/README.md

+# Password Generator

+This is a simple password generator web application built using React and Vite.
+It allows users to generate strong and random passwords based on their specified criteria.

+## Features

+- Generate random passwords with customizable length.
+- Customize the password strength by including uppercase letters, lowercase letters, numbers, and special characters.
+- Copy generated passwords to the clipboard with a single click.

+## Installation

+Make sure you have Node.js and npm installed on your machine.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.